 Today, increasing human connection in organization cultures is getting more media attention.
-Julianne Holt-Lunstad and the insurance company Cigna have declared American and other democracies are facing an epidemic of loneliness.
-Dr. Vivek Murthy, former U.S. Surgeon General, is calling for organizations to boost social connections to combat America’s loneliness epidemic, which is diminishing employee wellness and wellbeing, and organizational productivity, innovation and performance.
+Julianne Holt-Lunstad and the insurance company Cigna have declared America and other democracies are facing an epidemic of loneliness.
+Dr. Vivek Murthy, U.S. Surgeon General, is calling for individuals and organizations to boost social connection to combat America’s loneliness epidemic, which is undermining individual wellness and wellbeing, and organizational productivity, innovation and performance.
 Several books have come out that join the chorus.

-More than a decade ago, Michael Lee Stallard first called for organizations to boost human connection and create what he described as “Connection Cultures.”
+More than a decade ago, Michael Stallard first called for organizations to boost human connection and create what he described as “Connection Cultures.”
 In his first book, Fired Up or Burned Out (Thomas Nelson, 2007), Michael wrote:

 “The bottom line is that connection is a necessity to any organization that aspires to achieve sustainable superior performance.
 Organizations with people who report they are more connected and engaged are also better performers across the board in a variety of measures from customer satisfaction to profitability… An overwhelming amount of evidence points to the need to increase connection in our organizations.”

 Since that time, Michael and his colleagues have worked with a wide variety of business, government, healthcare and education organizations to boost connections in their culture.
-They share best practice attitudes, language and behavior to create Connection Cultures that have propelled the success of teams and organizations including the rock band U2, Costco, the U.S. Navy and Memorial Sloan Kettering Cancer Center.
+They share best practice attitudes, language and behavior to create cultures of connection that have propelled the success of teams and organizations including the Lin-Manuel Miranda and the team that developed the musical Hamilton, Costco, the U.S. Navy and Memorial Sloan Kettering Cancer Center.

 About Michael Lee Stallard